Jane Kim

 When did you find people around you who were similar to you and made you feel accepted?

-Probably when I went to college.
-I went to UCLA.
-It is really funny, like, in a Korean family, there’s no question whether you should consider going to college or not.
+Probably when I went to UCLA.
+It is really funny; in a Korean family, there’s no question whether you should consider going to college or not.
 It’s something that you just do, right?
 I went to college, and there I found people who were similar to me.
 There were about 300 Koreans.
-I don’t know [about] right now — maybe a few thousand [Korean students].
+I don’t know about right now — maybe a few thousand [Korean students].
 But I started to meet friends who were similar to me: Korean speakers, bilingual, bicultural, and having similar struggles with family.
 So I began to hang out with people who were similar to me.
 I graduated in 1976, and now I’m still hanging out with the same people.
 It’s been almost 50 years.
 We still talk about how it used to be.
-And a couple of times, we went back to the campus, walked around and reminisced [about] where we used to hang out and take naps … the sculpture gardens, the libraries.
+We went back to campus a couple of times and walked around, reminiscing about where we used to hang out and take naps, like the sculpture gardens and the libraries.

 There were different groups of Korean people at school.
 Some were just foreign students who came from Korea.
-But culturally, for someone like you, you probably feel more mainstream.
-But for me, I felt like I couldn’t really get along with people from Korea because they were a little bit different.
-But the people who were born here also have different social cultures.
+I felt like I couldn’t get along with people from Korea because they were a little bit different.
+The people who were born here also have different social cultures.
 So when I began to hang out with people like me, we could speak in Korean.
 When we talked about a family situation, we just knew right away what it was about.
 I had friends or roommates who were Caucasians or of other races, but I don’t keep in touch with them anymore.
-But with my Korean friends, I still keep in touch.
-We’re still very good friends.
+But I still keep in touch with my Korean friends; we’re still very good friends.
 We’ve traveled back to Korea together.
 We went to different countries together.
-And I know you probably think all these aunties and grandmas are still talking like they’re little kids, laughing with each other.
+I know you probably think all these aunties and grandmas are still talking like they’re little kids, laughing with each other.
 I bet people probably think we are so weird.
 But you know, when we are together, it’s probably the same as you [and your friends].
 Like when you see old friends many years later, you’re going to [joke around] and act like silly little kids.
 We would ask each other, “When did we start to feel so ancient?”

-No, no, it’s amazing because I see so many parallels with my parents’ stories and then also with my own goal of trying to find things in common with those around me.
+No, it’s amazing because I see so many parallels with my parents’ stories and my own goal of trying to find things in common with those around me.
 Even when I was growing up — and I still am growing up — in elementary school, it was still strange to bring the Korean food that my mom packed to school.
-It felt a little embarrassing to eat foods that were so different.
+It felt a little embarrassing to eat such different foods.
 I had to find peace with that.

 I’ve never heard it put into words so concisely in a way that resonates with me so much.

-This is why projects like this are good, because I think young people need to get pulled back into the community.
+This is why projects like this are good.
+Young people need to get pulled back into the community.
 One thing that’s very important when you’re growing up is your identity.
-You think about who you are and where you belong, because belonging is very important.
-Not only family but certain groups in society.
+You think about who you are and where you belong because belonging is very important.
+Not only family, but certain groups in society.
 Although we shouldn’t be divisive and should be accepting of others, we have to know who we are.
 It gives you purpose.
 I’m sure you’ve thought about that a lot.
 You seem to be more engaged in the community.
-And so I think it’s very important for the Korean agencies or communities to pull a lot of young people back so that they get to really identify with the community.
+I think it’s very important for the Korean agencies or communities to pull a lot of young people back so that they get to really identify with the community.
 The [Korean American] youth are accepting.

 How did you start getting involved with Koreatown?